 The Human Rights Act 2019 (Qld) was passed by the Queensland government in February 2019.
 It seeks to protect 23 human rights, drawn from three international conventions.
 The Act officially commenced on 1 January 2020.

-Community Legal Centres Queensland has rolled out an implementation project to assist community legal centres to be Human Rights Act ready, which includes the development of an implementation toolkit, fact sheets, a webinar series and training.
-More details and links to helpful resources are below.
+Community Legal Centres Queensland rolled out an implementation project to assist community legal centres to be Human Rights Act ready, which included the development of an implementation toolkit, factsheets, a webinar series and training.

 Training